Staying Safe Land Line Phone

-When you have finished speaking to an Americans Overseas Domestic Violence Crisis Center advocate, hang up and then lift the receiver, dial any number and hang up again.
-This way, if someone presses the redial button on the phone, they will not be connected to Americans Overseas Domestic Violence Crisis Center.
+When you have finished speaking to a case manager at the Americans Overseas Domestic Violence Crisis Center, AODVC, hang up and then lift the receiver, dial any number and hang up again.
+This way, if someone presses the redial button on the phone, they will not be connected to AODVC

 If you are still in the relationship

 - If you have access to your vital documents such as: passports, visas, birth certificate, children’s birth certificate, medical documents, and financial records keep them safe and keep copies of each in a safe, secure location.

 - Think of a safe place to go if an argument occurs – avoid rooms with no exits (bathroom), or rooms with weapons (kitchen).

 - Think about and make a list of safe people to contact.

 - Keep change with you at all times.

 - Memorize all important numbers.